BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

 metaTitle: FAQ
 addTitleSuffix: true
 socialImage: /images/SOLAROW (1).png
+metaDescription: >-
-metaDescription: 'Every question you might wanna ask, but if you still have a question'
+  Every question you might wanna ask, but if you still have a question, ask us.
+  Since 2022.
 ---